golemfactory/golem-docs/src/pages/docs/creators/golem-workers/getting-started.md

 Make sure that [Docker](https://docker.com) is running on your machine and that your current user has access to it.

+The instructions below have been tested with `Docker Compose V2`.

 ### 2. Clone the repository

 Create a folder on your computer, navigate into it from the terminal, and then clone the repository using the command: